Team694/RIOdroid/README.md

 3. SSH into the RoboRIO
 	- Install Putty from (www.chiark.greenend.org.uk/~sgtatham/putty/download.html)
-	- open putty and connect to either roborio-XXXX.local or 172.22.11.2 (XXXX is your team number)
+	- open putty and connect to either roborio-XXXX-frc.local or 172.22.11.2 (XXXX is your team number)
 	- login as Admin and leave the password blank and press enter
 	- Click accept or yes to any pop windows
 	- Type the following two commands and press enter after each